-After slavery was abolished, the agriculturally oriented Caneel Bay plantation declined and reverted to cattle grazing and subsistence farming and was eventually purchased by the West India Company of St. Thomas.
+After slavery was abolished, the sugar plantation at Caneel Bay declined and reverted to cattle grazing and subsistence farming.

-In the 1940s, the Trigo brothers from Puerto Rico acquired the property and constructed four more cottages bringing the total to twelve.
+In 1946, the property was acquired by the Trigo brothers from Puerto Rico and four more cottages were built bringing the total to twelve.

 During this time the resort raised cows, chickens and goats to supply meat, milk and eggs.
 Horses were also available for transportation to Cruz Bay and for use by resort guests.

 The Trigo Brothers listed the property, along with its seven beautiful beaches and the profitable cottage colony for $75,000